-Initiative Beneficiary donation to Children's Hour, a foundation that helps ur also stepped up its engagement with sustainability thro manufacturing technologies; and clean technology busi cts such as blood donation drive; medical outreach; and inderprivileged Filipino schoolchildren.
-The company has ugh its Environment, Health, and Safety Program; green iness ventures.
-These programs embed sustainability in de efforts to facilitate solutions through the design and
+Initiative Beneficiary IMI continues to take part in social responsibility projects such as blood donation drive; medical outreach; and donation to Children's Hour, a foundation that helps underprivileged Filipino schoolchildren.
+The company has also stepped up its engagement with sustainability through its Environment, Health, and Safety Program; green manufacturing technologies; and clean technology business ventures.
+These programs embed sustainability in IMI's business model, which seeks to keep up worldwide efforts to facilitate solutions through the design and creation of products that improve the quality of life.